-We also report the percentage of days in the test set when the CRPS of the CuDvine is better than that of the VAR.
-In terms of CRPS, the CuDvine outperforms the VAR in every time series around two thirds of the days in the test set and always gives a better overall performance.
-We report the averaged CRPS of one-day ahead prediction for the difference between pairs of time series in Table \ref{DiffCRPS}.
-It is consistently shown that the CuDvine is superior to the VAR in modeling the difference between pairs.
+We also report the percentage of days in the test set when the CRPS of CuDvine is better than that of the VAR(1)-DCC model, as VAR(1)-DCC gives the best performance among the three VAR variants.
+In terms of CRPS, CuDvine outperforms VAR(1)-DCC in every time series around two thirds of the days in the test set and always gives the best overall performance among the four models.
+We report the average CRPS of one-day ahead prediction for the difference between pairs of time series in Table \ref{DiffCRPS}.
+It is consistently shown that CuDvine is superior to the three VAR variants in modeling the difference between pairs.